-- 2. The dispatching exchange office to which a bulletin of verification is sent, returns it after having examined it and entered thereon its observations, if any.
+2. The dispatching exchange office to which a bulletin of verification is sent, returns it after having examined it and entered thereon its observations, if any.
 That bulletin is then attached to the parcel bills of the parcels to which it relates.
-Corrections made on a parcel bill which are not justified by supporting papers are considered as devoid of value. - 3.
-If necessary, the dispatching exchange office may also be advised by telegram, at the expense of the office sending such telegram. - 4.
-In case of shortage of a parcel bill, a duplicate is prepared, a copy of which is sent to the exchange office of origin of the dispatch. - 5.
-The exchange office which receives from a corresponding office a parcel which is damaged or insufficiently packed must redispatch such parcel after repacking, if necessary, preserving the original packing as far as possible.
+Corrections made on a parcel bill which are not justified by supporting papers are considered as devoid of value.

+3. If necessary, the dispatching exchange office may also be advised by telegram, at the expense of the office sending such telegram.

+In case of shortage of a parcel bill, a duplicate is prepared, a copy of which is sent to the exchange office of origin of the dispatch.

+5. The exchange office which receives from a corresponding office a parcel which is damaged or insufficiently packed must re-dispatch such parcel after repacking, if necessary, preserving the original packing as far as possible.

-If the damage is such that the contents of the parcel may have been abstracted, the office must first officially open the parcel and verify its contents.
+If the damage is such that the contents of the parcel may have been abstracted, the office must first officially open the parcel and verify its contents, note of which must be made on the corresponding bulletin of verification.

-In either case, the weight of the parcel will be verified before and after repacking, and indicated on the wrapper of the parcel itself.
-That indication will be followed by the note "Reempacada en . . ."
-(Repacked at . . .) and the signature of the agents who have effected such repacking.
+In either case, the weight of the parcel will be verified before and after repacking, and indicated on the wrapper of the parcel itself and on the bulletin That indication will be followed by the note " Reempacada en ... " of verification.
+(Repacked at. . .) and the signature of the agents who have effected such repacking.